Foxboro resident starts Pride group

 "I was already at my job for four years when I came out to the community, so I had already gained the trust and connected with so many people.
 I think when presented with someone they know already, people may come to queer folks with fewer preconceptions because they realize that 'Oh, this identity is just one piece of who you are.'
 It's not the totality of who I am and it doesn't change anything in how I work, relate to people, etc." Vuolo said.

-Vuolo, who has three children, ages 8, 10, and 11, said when Vuolo coming out to his family about ,years ago it was very much a non-issue.
+Vuolo who has three children, ages 8, 10, and 11, said when she came out to her family about three years ago it was very much a non-issue.